MichaelCassidyPS/comfy-cloud-pipeline/README.md

 # Comfy Cloud – Hoodie Pipeline (Module 1)

-Minimal instructions to get you from **zero** to a running dev pipeline so you can follow the course demo.
+Here are some instructions to get you running a dev pipeline so you can follow the course demo.
-Nothing extra—just the pieces the video asks for.

 ---